What is Brain Fog and How to Treat it?

 Stress and trauma increase cortisol which can also increase blood sugar levels and suppress the immune system.
 However, long-term exposure to cortisol may damage nerve cells in the hippocampus (the brain’s memory center).

-The hippocampus is a significant component of the human brain that enables the consolidation of information from short-term memory to long-term memory.
+The hippocampus is a significant component of the human brain that enables the consolidation of information from short-term to long-term memory.
 Therefore, its impairment can cause learning difficulties and forgetfulness.
 Sustained stress may lead to high levels of cortisol circulating in the body, which can affect mood.

 Medication and Recreational Drug Use